-The Human Services Delivery Division of the Texas Department of Cummunity Affairs was funded \$1.5 million for FY75 and \$750,000 for FY76 by the State.
+The Human Services Delivery Division of the Texas Department of Community Affairs was funded \$1.5 million for FY75 and \$750,000 for FY76.
 This money is distributed on a formula basis to the Governor's 24 Planning Regions.
-The money is transmitted to a Contractor within each Region usually a Community Action Program Agency but could be a Council of Government or a City.
+The money is transmitted to a Contractor within each Regional usually a Community Action Program Agency but could be a Council of Government or a City.